MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 #### Restrict access with the Restricted Access Control Policy

 Until the Site Access Review is complete, you as the SharePoint Admin may want to take action to mitigate oversharing risks.
 To restrict access to a site with overshared content, the SharePoint Admin can set up a [Restricted Access Control Policy](/sharepoint/restricted-access-control).
 As a result, all access to the site is restricted to only the group of users specified in the policy.
 Accordingly, the content from this site is visible in Microsoft 365 Copilot *only for this restricted group of users*.
-This policy can be configured at an individual site or OneDrive.
+You can restrict access to individual sites or OneDrive.

 ### Step 5: Take proactive measures on business-critical sites